leta-krahenbuhl/notebooks/README.md

 #### Archive

-- Same structure as usual page, but with all libraries/notebooks/ that are archived
+- Same structure as usual page, but with all libraries/notebooks/lists/etc that are archived
+- Archived items don't show up in notebook scroll anymore
 - Have a date as to when they were originally created, and when they were archived
-- Option to view notebooks with their pages as very small previews, sorted chronologically by date with month/year headers
+- Also: Option to view notebooks with their pages as very small previews, sorted chronologically by date with month/year headers
-- Lists can be archived so they don't show up in notebook scroll anymore

 ### Sitemap